Purity Halakha in the Story of the Hemorrhaging Woman

 When they are mobile table legs are not a ḥibūr, but if they are attached with a nail, they become an integral part of the object.

 Another example: “A stopper of a pitcher is not ḥibūr” (m.
 Kelim 3:6).
 Since the a stopper can easily be removed from the pitcher it is not ḥibūr, and therefore can have a different degree of purity than the pitcher.
 For instance, if something impure in the first degree is inside the vessel, the stopper only becomes impure in the second degree.
-Or if something impure in the second degree is inside the vessel, the stopper remains pure, since second degree impurity does not defile to a third degree, but only renders a person or object פָּסוּל (pā·SŪL, “defective,” but not formally impure).[4]
+Or if something impure in the second degree is inside the vessel, the stopper remains pure, since second-degree impurity does not defile to a third degree, but only renders a person or object פָּסוּל (pā·SŪL, “defective,” but not formally impure).[4]

-In Mishna Kelim and in its associated Tosefta there are dozens of examples.
+In Mishnah Kelim and in its associated Tosefta there are dozens of examples.
 Occasionally the reason for the halakhic decision is not certain, but these are the general rules.
 From the halakhic point of view, a real ḥibūr requires two conditions:

 1. A strong and permanent physical attachment.